Süddeutsche Zeitung: Profile

 In German politics, the term liberalism is different from that in the United States, and like other European regions, it is a concept that encompasses both centre-right and centre-left.
 Traditionally, Frankfurter Allgemeine Zeitung represents the view of right-wing liberals, while Süddeutsche Zeitung represents the view of left-wing liberals.

 The paper, often abbreviated SZ, is read throughout Germany by 1.1 million readers daily and boasts a relatively high circulation abroad.
 The editorial stance of the newspaper is progressive-liberal and generally of a centre-left orientation, leading some to joke that the SZ is the only meaningful opposition in the state of Bavaria, which has been governed by the conservative Christian Social Union of Bavaria almost continuously since 1949.
 In the 2013 elections the paper was among the supporters of the SPD.

 SZ is published in Nordisch format.

 Circulation

 During the third quarter of 1992 SZ had a circulation of 397,000 copies.
 The 1993 circulation of the paper was 304,499 copies.
 In 1995–96 it had a circulation of 407,000 copies.

 Its 2001 circulation was 436,000 copies and it was one of the top 100 European newspapers.
 In 2003 SZ had a circulation of 433,000 copies.
 In the fourth quarter of 2004, it sold an average of 441,955 copies.
 The circulation was 429,345 copies in the first quarter of 2006.
 During the first quarter of 2012 it had a circulation of 432,000 copies.
 The circulation in 2022 was 284,503.

+Tassilo awards

+The Tassilo awards are cultural awards presented by Süddeutsche Zeitung every two years.
+Since 1999, the winners of the Tassilo Cultural Prize have been nominated by readers of all regional editions in the Munich area and selected by a jury.
+Ten recognition awards, three main prizes, and one prize for civil courage are awarded.
+The SZ prize is named after Tassilo III, Duke of Bavaria.
+The awards themselves feature a gold-plated plaque bearing the image of the Agilolfings, which is based on a depiction on a memorial plaque at the Stift Mattsee collegiate church near Salzburg.
+With this prize, the Süddeutsche Zeitung aims to promote young artists and honor cultural figures in the Munich area for their often long-standing commitment.